-Pursuant to the action of the Forty-second Annual Encampment (Milwaukee, 1923) continuing this Committee for the purpose of getting all the allied societies to join in an undertaking looking to the crection of a fitting Memorial to the Grand Army of the Republic, this Committee, as a preliminary to such work, of the several allied socities with the view of ascertaining the sentiment toward the erection of the proposed Memorial in order that it might determine the advisability of making a over a period of more than three months, and developed the existence of a very favorable sentiment towards such an undertaking-sufficiently favorable to justify the Committee in taking the matter up formally with each of the allied societies.
+Pursuant to the action of the Forty-second Annual Encampment (Milwaukee, 1923) continuing this Committee for the purpose of getting all the allied societies to join in an under the 198 FORTY-THIRD looking to the crection of a fitting Memorial to the Gold Army of the Republic, this Committee, as a preliminary to such a contered upon a general inquiry among those of the several allied socities with the view of the several allied socities with the view of taining the sentiment toward the erection of the proposed Memorial in formal proposition to such societies.
+This inquiry extended existence of a very favorable sentiment towards such a undertaking-sufficiently favorable to justify the Committee in taking-the matter up formally with each of the allied societies

-Your Committee thereupon, in January last, submitted a formal proposition to each of the four allied societies through its National President-the Woman's Relief Corps, the Ladies of the G. A. R., the National Alliance Daughters of Veterans, and the Sons of Veterans Auxiliary, as follows:
+Your Committee thereupon, in January last submitted formal proposition to each of the four allied societies the uga its National President-the Woman's Relief Corps, the Lies of the G. A. R., the National Alliance Daughters of Veterans, and the Sons of Veterans Auxiliary, as follows:

-"That a National Memorial to the Grand Army of the Republic be erected by the joint efforts of its five allied Societies; that each society enter the undertaking on an equal footing, and that each appoint (preferably five) representatives to a joint committee; that this Joint Committee shall determine the character of and select the general plan for the proposed Memorial; propose ways and means for raising the necessary funds for its completion and upkeep, and to report, with recommendations to the respective National Presidents, and to the National Encampment of each of such societies at their 1924 meeting at Boston, for such action as each organization may see fit to take."
+"That a National Memorial to the Grand Army of the Republic be erected by the joint efforts of its five allied Societies; that each society enter the undertaking on an equal footing, and that each appoint (preferably five) representatives to a joint committee; that this Joint Committee shall determine the character of and select the general plan for the proposed Memorial: propose ways and means for raising the necessary funds for its completion and upkeep, and to report, with recommendations to the respective National Presidents, and to the National Encampment of each of such societies at their 1924 meeting at Boston, for such action as each organization may see fit to take."